-The Izaak Walton League of Lynchburg has established a fund to support Lynchburg College’s environmental science programs with an emphasis placed on activities aligned with the league’s mission and properties.
+The Izaak Walton League of Lynchburg has established a fund to support University of Lynchburg’s environmental science programs with an emphasis placed on activities aligned with the league’s mission and properties.

 The group presented a $2,500 check to LC President Kenneth Garren during a signing ceremony on Jan.
 28, 2015.
 The Izaak Walton League of Lynchburg plans to donate $2,500 annually for five years to this fund for a total of $12,500.
 Each year, $600 will go toward current programming and $1,900+ will go into the endowed fund until the fund reaches $6,000 at which point it will yield an annual income that can be used for programming.